chef/chef-web-docs/content/ctl_chef.md

 ## chef report cookbooks

-Use the `chef report cookbooks` subcommand to generate a cookbook-oriented report for your chef environment.
+Use the `chef report cookbooks` subcommand to generate a cookbook-oriented report for your Chef Infra environment.
 This report provides details about upgrade compatibility errors and node cookbook usage.

 ### Syntax